Access Centers: The Need and The Challenges

 5. Lack of data-driven platforms for patient safety and quality

 Many healthcare organizations rely on paper methods or solutions created in-house to track patient safety and quality.
 However, those methods often lack the robust technology, data and analytics needed to identify trends over time and improve outcomes.

-How can healthcare organizations achieve the highest quality outcomes possible with access centers?
+How can healthcare organizations achieve the highest quality outcomes possible with value based care and access centers?
 A purpose-built technology platform gives care teams a single platform that provides a detailed, transparent look into what’s going on in the market globally.
 (2)

 Performance Health Partner's technology solutions help healthcare organizations overcome common challenges and provides the following benefits:

 A technology platform can help care teams track transfers in and out of an organization.
 Real-time dashboards help identify trends and recognize patients who are at risk of seeking care at another facility.

 2. Consistency in processes